iarai/concurrent-dataloader/BLOG.md

 TODO: discuss our worker async and S3 dataset decorator

+TODO: run with noop-trainer and plot pure data loading times for different batch sizes.
+This should result in some guidelines on how fast/slow a training process can be to still run at max possible speed

 ## Suggested Improvements Staging to Compute

 TODO: discuss idea like full decoupling